gbl08ma/utilities/README.md

   - **JPEG image viewer** - view images in JPEG format by opening them right from the file manager.

-  - **Text editor** - very simple and does not allow for multi-line editing (you must insert line breaks manually with Shift+EXE).
+  - **Text editor** - with support for multi-line editing and finding strings in text.
+Can edit any plain-text file.

   - **Balance manager** - manage your finances.
 Multiple wallets supported.
 You can enter a description for every transation, along with a date and time.